Table of contents

 This page replaces and summarizes the blog-posts of my Slovakia series that I had written during my four months sabbatical in Slovakia (between February and June 2019).

-In the paragraphs 2-5 I want to depict the various projects I was pursuing during that time.
+In the paragraphs 2-5 I want to elaborate on the various projects I was pursuing during that time.

 Afterwards I will illustrate the capital Bratislava and in paragraph 7 further places in Slovakia.

-In the first paragraph I yet want to discuss an important question: why did I choose Slovakia for a career break?
+In this paragraph I first want to discuss an important question: why did I choose Slovakia for a career break?

 - first and foremost, I always wanted to learn a Slavic language fully-committed and full-time

-- I was also pretty familiar with the capital Bratislava, since my former girlfriend worked in one of the city’s night-clubs, and in 2017 I visited her whenever time allowed me to do so
+- I was pretty familiar with the capital Bratislava, for my former girlfriend worked in one of the city’s night-clubs and in 2017 I visited her whenever time allowed me to do so

-- in Slovakia one can do a great variety of outdoor activities (hiking in particular)
+- in mountainous Slovakia one can do a great variety of outdoor activities (hiking in particular)

-- though a capital, living expenses are comparatively low
+- though a capital, living expenses are moderate

-- and last but not least: the most significant industry in Slovakia is the automotive sector.
-So there was the prospect of making valuable new business-contacts as well as expanding my professional horizon about the industry
+- the most relevant industry in Slovakia is automotive; though not a priority in a sabbatical, there was yet the prospect of making valuable new business-contacts as well as broaden my professional horizon about the industry

-I hope this article may serve as a kind of inspiration and source of ideas for your own career-break.
+May this article serve as a kind of inspiration and source of ideas for your own career break.

 2. Language learning